Iris Krasnow

-Iris Krasnow (born 1954) is an American author, journalism professor, and keynote speaker who specializes in relationships and personal growth.
+Iris Krasnow (born 1954) is an American author, journalism professor, and speaker who specializes in relationships and personal growth.
 She is the author of Surrendering to Motherhood (1998), the New York Times bestseller Surrendering to Marriage (2002), Surrendering to Yourself (2003), I Am My Mother's Daughter (2007), and The Secret Lives of Wives (2011).
 Krasnow's sixth book, Sex After...Women Share How Intimacy Changes As Life Changes, was published in February 2014.
 Krasow's latest book is Camp Girls: Fireside Lessons on Friendship, Courage, and Loyalty.
 (2020).
-Krasnow is also the Senior Editor of AARP’s online publication “The Ethel”, for women “who weren’t born yesterday”.

 Biography

-Krasnow was born and raised in Oak Park, Illinois.
-After graduating from Stanford University, where she majored in photo-journalism, she became a fashion writer for the Dallas Times Herald.
-She then moved to United Press International in Washington, D.C., to become the national feature writer.
-In her several years at UPI, Krasnow specialized in celebrity profiles, including Yoko Ono, Elie Wiesel, Ted Kennedy, Barbara Bush, Norman Mailer, and Queen Noor of Jordan.
-Krasnow also has an M.A. in Liberal Studies from Georgetown University in Washington, D.C.

-Krasnow left her job in daily journalism when she gave birth to twins in 1993, making her the mother of four sons under the age of three.
-Using this experience, she wrote her first book, Surrendering to Motherhood: Losing Your Mind, Finding Your Soul, which examines the work-family balance for women and takes the stand that motherhood should be viewed as a substantial source of fulfillment and grounding happiness.